 We toasted bread, we spread goat cheese, we sliced apples, and we pulled out the cinnamon and agave.
 And then we sprinkled on some thyme leaves.

 Holy cow!
-These are the bomb!
+These are amazing!

 The tang from the goat cheese and the sweetness from the apples and agave pairs beautifully with the crunchy and tender toasted baguette.